IT service management: Professional organizations

 There are international, chapter-based professional associations, such as the IT Service Management Forum (itSMF), and HDI.
-The main goal of these organizations is to foster the exchange of experiences and ideas between users of ITSM frameworks.
+These organizations' main goal is to foster the exchange of experiences and ideas between ITSM users.
 To this end, national and local itSMF and HDI chapters (LIGs or local interest groups for itSMF) organize conferences and workshops.
-Some of them also contribute to the translations of ITSM framework documents into their respective languages or publish their own ITSM guides.
-There are several certifications for service management like ITILv4, TOGAF or COBIT.
+Some of them also contribute to the translation of ITSM framework documents into their respective languages or publish their own ITSM guides.
+There are several service management certifications that include, but are not limited to, ITILv4, TOGAF or COBIT.